rtl251/my-freestyle-project/README.md

 # Ebay Recently Sold Listings Generator!

-Takes user search inputs of auction items and provides a csv file that contains up to 100 recently sold listings.
-User can provide any search terms and can also customize the search to contain listings of new items, used items, or both (unspecified).
+The Ebay Recently Sold Listings generator is a program that takes a user's keyword inputs and generates a list of recently sold items on Ebay.
+The user can provide any search terms and can also customize the search to contain listings of new items, used items, or both (unspecified).
+After accepting user inputs, the program creates a csv file of the list, labeled by Ebay search, condition of items, and date of request.
+It's the ultimate garage sale assistant!

 ## Prerequisites/Setup

-Requires Python 3.x, joining Ebay Developer's Program, and registering for a Ebay Production Application Key (Client Id)
+Requires Python 3.x, joining Ebay Developer's Program, and registering for an Ebay Production Application Key (Client Id)

 JOINING EBAY DEVELOPER'S PROGRAM/REGISTERING FOR EBAY PRODUCTION APPLICATION KEY -Go to https://go.developer.ebay.com/quick-start-guide